The Incredible Inventiveness of Preschoolers

 Encouraging Inventiveness in Preschoolers

 As parents, teachers, and caregivers, it’s important to encourage the inventiveness of preschoolers.
 We can do this by providing them with open-ended toys and materials that allow them to explore and create.
-Blocks, play dough, and art supplies are all great options.
 It’s also important to give them the time and space to engage in imaginative play and problem-solving activities.

 Nurturing the Next Generation of Inventors